lukas-schwab/sc-cli-wrapper/README.md

 > [!CAUTION]
 > This API has full power over your Scalable Capital account.
 >   - Do **NOT** rely on this code for anything but your personal projects.
 >   - Do **NOT** use this code unless you understand every line yourself.
+The code may contain bugs or unexpected behavior.
 >   - **YOU** are responsible for all of your actions.
-(Algorithmic) Trading is risky and I discourage everyone to use this API for anything beyond a hobby automation project.
+(Algorithmic) Trading is risky and I discourage everyone to use this API for anything beyond a hobby project.

 - **Security Layer**: This API **requires** an `X-API-Key` header for all requests.
     - **Automatic Generation**: On the first start, a secure random API key is generated and saved to your persistent volume.